epiverse-trace/tutorials-middle/instructors/practical-delays.md

 - Incidence of reported cases per day
 - Reporting delay

-Instructions, as a group:

-- Create one copy of the Posit Cloud project `<paste link>`.
-- Solve the challenge using the `Code chunk` as a guide.
-- Paste your figure and table outputs.
-- Write your answer to these questions:
+As a group, Write your answer to these questions:

 - What phase of the epidemic are you observing?
 (Exponential growth phase, near peak, or decay end phase)
 - Is the expected change in daily reports consistent with the estimated effective reproductive number, growth rate, and doubling time?
 - Interpret: How would you communicate these results to a decision-maker?
 - Compare: What differences you identify from other group outputs? (if available)
-- Choose one person from your group to share your results with everyone.

 ### Inputs